10 Tips to Make This the Best Summer Ever with Your Kids

 Kids pick up our attitudes.
-If you're still stressed, they'll still be stressed, and they'll fight with each other and drive you crazy.
+If you're stressed, they'll be stressed, and they'll fight with each other and drive you crazy.
 Even if you have to go to work, can you find a way to dial down your stress for the summer?
 And if you're lucky enough to be home with the kids, don't you deserve a delicious summer as much as your children do?
-Your positive attitude will create a relaxed, happy mood in your house
+Your positive attitude will create a relaxed, happy mood in your house.

 4. Help your kids develop a healthy relationship with time